Are Guidance Residential’s Islamic Home Mortgage Loans Really Halal?

 - Gradually, the home buyer acquires the entirety of Guidance Residential’s stake in the property, eventually becoming the sole owner.

-Throughout this process, the property title carries your name, meaning you have full homeownership rights like any other homeowner in the United States, plus additional benefits.
+Throughout this process, the property title carries your name, meaning you have full homeownership rights like any other homeowner in the United States, plus the additional benefits above.

 3 Steps Guidance Residential Has Taken to Ensure Our Islamic Home Financing Is Halal